 - Where the superannuation fund approves a temporary incapacity benefit, the University will give effect to the superannuation fund’s instructions for payment.

-- If, following a period of temporary incapacity benefit payments, the superannuation fund decides that the staff member is capable of resuming work, the University may dispute the decision and proceed with the medical examination provided for in these procedures.
+- If, following a period of temporary incapacity benefit payments, the superannuation fund decides that the staff member is capable of resuming work, the University may dispute the decision and proceed with the medical examination provided for in this procedure.

 Medical Assessment - procedures

-- A staff member whose ability to perform their work due to a condition may be required by the University to undergo a medical examination (an examination).Generally, the University will:
+- A staff member whose ability to perform their work is impaired due to a medical reason, may be required by the University to undergo an Independent Medical Examination (an examination).Generally, the University will:

-- choose the medical practitioner with the relevant skills and knowledge of the medical condition and/or disability;
+- determine the appropriate medical practitioner with the relevant skills and knowledge of the medical condition and/or disability where known,

-- pay any reasonable traveling expenses for attending the examination.
+- pay any reasonable travel expenses for attending the examination.

 - Any report prepared arising out of the examination is the property of the University.

-- The University may provide a copy of the examiner’s report to the staff member; however this is at the discretion of the University.
+- The University may provide a copy of the examiner’s report to the staff member where directed by the examiner recommendations to release the report.

-- Where the examiner’s report states that the staff member is able to perform the inherent requirements of the position, the University will look at options to implement recommendations provided to assist the staff member’s return to work consistent with relevant University governance and legislative requirements.
+- Where the examiner’s report states that the staff member is able to perform the inherent requirements of the position, the University will look to implement the recommendations provided in the report in order to assist the staff member’s return to work, consistent with relevant University governance and legislative requirements.

-- With respect to the above, where a staff member fails to cooperate with the University he or she may be considered to have engaged in serious misconduct.
+- With respect to the above, where a staff member fails to cooperate with the University, they may be considered to have engaged in serious misconduct.